Book review – Talking about Detective Fiction – P.D. James – originally published in hardback by the Bodleian Library, Oxford in 2009.

 Even when detective fiction subverts this model, the genre provides excitement and adventure while the reader remains inviolate, safe in an armchair next to a snoozing cat.
 The real world may be about to go to hell in a handcart, and the reader has spent several hours perusing diabolic crimes, but when the last page is turned we have a sense of catharsis, a cleansing effect; we’ve been through the worst and came out the other side.
 Perhaps we are reminded of earlier times when our parents read to us fairy tales and ghost stories, although frightened we felt secure.

 What P.D.
-James doesn’t spend much time on in her excellent Talking about Detective Fiction is the fact that crime novels, unlike certain other genres, have never given up strong storylines and the craft of plotting.
-It is hard to avoid the conclusion that this is a major driver for their continued popularity, and long may it continue.
+James doesn’t spend much time on in her excellent Talking about Detective Fiction is the fact that crime novels, unlike certain other genres, have never abandoned strong storylines and the craft of plotting.
+It is possible that these are major drivers for continued popularity – and long may it continue.
 I’ll finish this review with a rare crime fiction joke:

 When I first heard that Humpty Dumpty fell off the wall, I immediately wondered: did he fall – or was he pushed?